 To start off the year, my wife and I did a pretty in depth financial review.
 We took a good look at the past, present, and future.
-Most importantly, setting goals for where we would like to be in one, two, and five years.
+Most importantly, setting financial goals for where we would like to be in one, two, and five years.

 After talking about our goals and the lifestyle we want to live, we both came to the conclusion that we should prepay our mortgage.
 If we can pay off the mortgage by the time we’re 30 that will give us a lot of flexibility when we start building our family.